Mergers of compact objects with cores of massive stars: evolutionary pathways, r-process nucleosynthesis and multi-messenger signatures: Observational signatures

 Several studies suggested that LFBOTs could originate in the mergers of NSs or BHs with helium cores of giant stars (\citealt{Sokeretal2019FBOTs}; \citealt{Soker2022FBOTs}; \citealt{Metzger2022FBOTs}; \citealt{CohenSoker2023FBOTs}; \citealt{TunaMetzger2023CBDs}).
 While the classical prompt NS/BH-core merger scenario during \citep{Sokeretal2019FBOTs} or shortly after \citep{Soker2022FBOTs} CEE can explain both the presence of a powering compact object and a massive CSM around the LFBOT, it has a problem accounting for the lack of hydrogen in the CSM, as hydrogen-rich debris of the common envelope would probably give rise to hydrogen features in the transient spectra. \cite{Metzger2022FBOTs} suggest that LFBOTs originate in the merger of an NS or a BH with the naked core of the giant. \footnote{If sufficiently massive and luminous, the naked core might appear as an hydrogen-poor classical Wolf-Rayet star.
 See \citealt{Shenar2024WRs} for a recent review.} The NS/BH-core binary system could be formed following the ejection of the common envelope at the end of the CEE phase (stage 7 in channel I, left panel of Fig. \ref{fig:EvolutionRoutes}) or following a stable mass transfer episode that leads to Roche lobe Overflow (RLOF) and could also power fast radio bursts at an early stage (e.g., \citealt{Sridharetal2021FRBs}).
-The merger is delayed by about $\simeq 100$ yr compared to the mass transfer event and occurs due to the interaction of the surviving binary system with a circumbinary disk that is formed around the system.
+The merger is delayed by about $\simeq 100$ yr compared to the mass transfer event and occurs due to the interaction of the surviving binary system with a circumbinary disk that is formed around the system (for a population synthesis study that explores the conditions for the formation of circumbinary disks in post common envelope binary systems with compact objects see \citealt{Ungeretal2024CBDs}).
 Loss of angular momentum to the disk through viscous torques causes the orbit of the binary to shrink until the compact object merges with the core when most of the envelope matter is far from the location of the merger, explaining the small amounts of hydrogen in the CSM.
 The dense CSM can come from mass that the core loses at the beginning of the merger and from winds due to the photo-evaporation of the circumbinary disk.
 The disk-wind outflow launched during the merger could explain both the asymmetry of the ejecta with the different velocity components that come from the non-spherical nature of these outflows, and the low amounts of $^{56}\text{Ni}$ synthesized in the inner regions of the disk where the accretion rates and temperatures are high enough.
 Since the compact object merges with the helium core of the giant, we do not expect self-neutronization of the disk and r-process nucleosynthesis in these events.